-• Reflection #3 - Response to the film, "Awake: A Dream at Standing Rock"

-- Whole-Class Discussion What is ecofeminism?
+- Canvas (October 23): - Reflection #3 Response to the film, "Awake: A Dream at Standing Rock" (due 10/23) Classroom (October 25): - Whole-Class Discussion What is ecofeminism?
 What is environmental justice? - Readings Hourdequin, "Social Dimensions of Environmental Problems"; Gaw, "Ecofeminism"